BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ## Usage
 ### Integrated script: main.sh
 main.sh prompts the user for inputs.
 Make sure to follow its suggestions, such as providing unique outdirs so that your outputs don't get overwritten.
+#### Example inputs
-#### Here is a set of example inputs to paste line by line into the console, when prompted to do so by main.sh.
+Here is a set of example inputs to paste line by line into the console, when prompted to do so by main.sh.
 Output directory (you can download a copy of this directory from our repository):
 ```text
 test_output